 - Logging and monitoring

-(Tip: If you’re new to the world of time series databases, you might like to start by reading our article An introduction to time series databases.)
+(Tip: If you’re new to the world of time series databases, you might like to start by reading our article An introduction to time series databases.
+And if you're just figuring out how to best extend Prometheus, take a look at the article 5+1 reasons to extend your Prometheus with M3!)

 Even though we’re only discussing time series databases here, it doesn’t mean that all data will be similar.
 For example, data sent for analysis from IoT devices has to be processed differently from financial information used for predictions.